kinshuk4/daily-coding-problem-solutions/prob151_200/README.md

 Do not use `flatten` or otherwise clone the arrays.
 Some of the arrays can be empty.

+167

+This problem was asked by Airbnb.

+Given a list of words, find all pairs of unique indices such that the concatenation of the two words is a palindrome.

+For example, given the list `["code", "edoc", "da", "d"]`, return `[(0, 1), (1, 0), (2, 3)]`.

 ## 174

 This problem was asked by Microsoft.